 with AFP, Nov.
 26, 2009

-abuse by priests in the Dublin area for hundreds of children
+abuse by priests in the Dublin area for hundreds of children for over several

-26, four successive archbishops have sheltered abusers and have "not reported to
+four successive archbishops have sheltered abusers and have "not reported to

-the [Irish police] that they were aware of sexual abuse of the Catholic hierarchy in the Archdiocese of Dublin between 1975 and 2004, are
+the [Irish police] that they were aware of sexual abuse of children" committed

+Catholic hierarchy in the Archdiocese of Dublin between 1975 and 2004, are

 terrible for the clergy, it states that the Church consistently favored the

 interests of the Church over those of the children.
 "The concern of the

 The investigation examined complaints involving more than 320 child